saiprabha-cy/digital-twin-telescope/README.md

 If you use this software or framework in your research, please cite:

 SaiPrabha C Y. Digital Twin Telescope – Research Prototype.

 Zenodo. https://doi.org/10.5281/zenodo.17967725

 A CITATION.cff file is included for automated citation generation.

 Author

 SaiPrabha C Y

+License

+This project is released under the MIT License.
+See the LICENSE file for details.